open-make/airtrack-v2-documentation/website/index.md

 To investigate the neuronal activities in ordinary behaviour, it's eligible to implement modern brain recording equipment.
 These modern technics frequently require head fixation.
-The Airtrack is one approach to facilitate analysing natural behaviour in its complexity.
+The Airtrack is one approach to facilitate analyzing natural behaviour in its complexity.
 Behaviour is depended on permanent sensory feedback from various modalities and to provide the possibility of sensory perception in its totality is a central challenge.
-The Airtrack aims to facilitate these multiple sensory and motor modality approaches in combination with a simple setup, low costs and less computational processing.
+The Airtrack aims to facilitate these multiple sensory and motor modality approaches in combination with a simple setup and less computational processing.
 The shift from a virtual visual (air ball/ treadmill with VR) to somatosensory modality approach causes a natural tactile representation while having less computational needs besides no errors between perception and movement of the mice and corresponding virtual environment.
 The virtual environment approaches faces the difficulties of estimating the perceptual experience of the mice or other animals and it's probably impossible to match virtual reality and real world experience.
 The developers conclude that the Airtrack system is ideal for eliciting natural behaviour in concert with virtually any system for monitoring or manipulating brain activity.